wulkanowy/MaterialChipsInput/README.md

 # MaterialChipsInput

-Fork of an unsupported library which makes working with chips easier
+Fork of an unsupported library which makes working with chips easier.
+Library adapted only for the Wulkanowy application

 ## Getting Started